 ClickUp

-Best for: Teams that want everything in one place
+Best for: Teams that want tasks, docs, goals, and reporting in one place

 - Tasks, docs, goals, and chat